Honda Civic 2022 Gets Better Technology and Improved Driving

 The MacPherson strut front suspension features low-friction ball joints and front damper mount bearings, which Honda says improve steering feel and response.

-The multi-link rear suspension reduces vibration and improves stability across the straight line and shifts, and Honda says it reduces shock by 20 percent when driving over bumps, such as railroad crossings.
+The multi-link rear suspension reduces vibration and improves stability across straight lines and shifts, and Honda says it reduces shock by 20 percent when driving over bumps, such as railroad crossings.